shieldproject/shield/docs/API.md

 since the protected data must reside elsewhere, on another system in order to be truly safe.
 Stores provide definitions of external storage system where backup archives will be kept.

+**NOTE:** the API endpoints in this section deal exclusively with tenant-scoped storage systems.
+For information on the endpoints for managing global storage solutions, see the section titled **SHIELD Global Resources**.

 ### GET /v2/tenants/:tenant/stores